BastianGschrey/PowerTune/README.md

 * Apexi Power FC
 * Adaptronic Select ECU
-* OBD II (Serial COM can be established and requesting RPM works so far )
+* OBD II (Currently displays RPM and Speed in KPH via Serial OBD ELM237 )
-* Nissan Consult (Currently requests only RPM and Speed , should work now)
+* Nissan Consult (Currently requests only RPM and Speed , should work now but no car to test available )

 Testet Platforms :